maximum-pixels/google_tag_manager_tricks/Readme.md

 This repository will contain a number of tricks we use to take care of the most common issues.
 Hopefully it will help you out there.

 * [Creating Floodlight Tags](https://github.com/maxfwerner/google_tag_manager_tricks/tree/master/doubleclick_for_publishers_dfp/floodlight_tags.js)
 * [Making sure you have Jquery](https://github.com/maxfwerner/google_tag_manager_tricks/tree/master/jQuery/ScriptLoaderInit.html).
 This is a GTM tag intended to ensure jQuery availability on the site.
-It will scan the page source to see if jQuery is loaded and if not will add it in, wait until jQuery is available and then push a GTM event for you to use, knowing jQuery is ready.
+It will scan the page source to see if jQuery is loaded and if not will add it in, wait until jQuery is available and then push a GTM event for you to use, knowing jQuery is ready to use.